YJ048/vb_2022/README.md

 ##### Test (Day 10 2nd half)
 -	30 minutes assessment on Visual Basic
+-	Go through the answers with the students

 ###### Course Materials created by the **Aceninja Pte Ltd**